 Marco Island Farmers Market

 Even outside of the summer high tourist season, there are plenty of places to go on Marco Island.
 If you’re looking for a more local vibe, be sure to check out the Marco Island Farmers Market on Andalusia Terrace.

 Marco Island Farmers Market offers a wide variety of seasonal fresh fruits and vegetables.
-Arrive early, grab a cup of joe from “Farmers Market Coffee.”
+Arrive early and grab a cup of joe from “Farmers Market Coffee.”
 Mosey through the white tents as you pick up favorites like ripe strawberries or freshly baked bread.

 The farmers market is located in Frank E. Mackle Park.
 It’s open every Wednesday between November 17 and April 20 from 7:30 am to 1:00 pm.